RebelToolbox/RebelDocumentation/development/compiling/compiling_for_osx.rst

 .. note::

     This page describes how to compile macOS editor and export template binaries from source.
-    If you're looking to export your project to macOS instead, read :ref:`doc_exporting_for_macos`.
+    If you're looking to export your project to macOS instead, read :doc:`/tutorials/export/exporting_for_macos`.

 Requirements
 ------------